ministryofjustice/data-platform-products/data-products/_docs/product-specification.md

 # Data product specification

-Use the `00-specification.yml` file in your data product definition folder to provide an overall title and description for your data product, and tags to help users find it.
+Use the `00-specification.yml` file in your data product definition folder to provide a name, title and description for your data product, and tags to help users find it.
 If you wish, you can also write a short value proposition outling _why_ the product exists and what data analysis or visualisation might arise from it.

 You should also provide contact information for the product.